 - Motivate your team to set high goals (or even vie for promotion) via healthy competitions;

 - Provide a way of assessing your call center agents’ performance; and

-- Vastly improve the culture of your call center and the overall perception of your business.
+- Vastly enhance the culture of your call center and improve the overall perception of your business.